tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 ## Consistent `augment()` for workflows and parsnip models

-If you are interested in exploring predictions in relation to predictors, [`augment()`](https://generics.r-lib.org/reference/augment.html) is your extened [`predict()`](https://rdrr.io/r/stats/predict.html) method: it will augment the dataset with its predictions.
+If you are interested in exploring predictions in relation to predictors, [`augment()`](https://generics.r-lib.org/reference/augment.html) is your extended [`predict()`](https://rdrr.io/r/stats/predict.html) method: it will augment the inputted dataset with its predictions.
 For classification, it will add hard class predictions as well as class probabilities.
 For regression, it will add the numeric prediction.
 If the outcome variable is part of the dataset, it also calculates residuals.
-This has already been the case for fitted parsnip models, and now also the [`augment()`](https://generics.r-lib.org/reference/augment.html) method for workflows calculates residuals.
+This has already been the case for fitted parsnip models, and the [`augment()`](https://generics.r-lib.org/reference/augment.html) method for workflows will now also calculate residuals.

 <div class="highlight">